USACE/pallid-sturgeon-ui/README.md

 This is the React frontend of the Pallid Sturgeon website.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It is recommended to use node 13.7.0 and npm 6.13.6.
+Higher or lower versions of node/npm might not work.
 ## Available Scripts

 In the project directory, you can run: